 Skip to main content

-An asset is the core unit of data in DataErai.
+An asset is the core unit of data in Dataerai.
 It brings together everything about one piece of data:

 • Metadata — title, description, tags, and structured fields.